KOrfanakis/Deep_Completion_Charts/README.md

 # 📌Motivation

-In this project, we will learn how to use Python to:
+In this project, we will learn how to use Python (version 3.6.8) to:

 - Import open event data from [Statsbomb](https://statsbomb.com/)’s [GitHub repository](https://github.com/statsbomb/open-data),
 - Process the data to extract deep completion information, and
-- Visualise all deep completions from a given player in a competition.
+- Visualise deep completions (to view some example figures, please visit the [Images folder](https://github.com/KOrfanakis/Deep_Completion_Charts/tree/main/Images)).

 The project is inspired by [CJ Mayes](https://cj-mayes.com/about/)’s collaboration with [Yash T](https://twitter.com/Odriozolite), published in the article '*[Creating a Deep Progression Chart with Yash T](https://cj-mayes.com/2022/01/05/deep-progression-chart-yash-t/)*'.
 I have included many of their visualisation elements in my final figure but made modifications to adjust the format to my style.
 I have also expanded on the data extraction and pre-processing steps, which was not the focus of CJ’s and Yash’s article.

+This is my second project on football analytics.
+The first one,  titled [Football Match Summary Report](https://github.com/KOrfanakis/Football_Match_Summary_Report), demonstrates how to extract data from Understat and visualise a football match's summary (shot map + stats).

 <br>